21 Fun Day Trips From Columbia, South Carolina

 Approximate drive time: 1 hour, 50 minutes

+Greenville, the largest city in Upstate South Carolina, is a feast for the senses and a haven for food enthusiasts.
 Its lively arts scene and impressive array of award-winning restaurants offer something for everyone, ensuring an unforgettable experience in this charming city.

-Full disclosure: I call Greenville my hometown.
+Full disclosure: Greenville is my adopted hometown.

 Before indulging in the shopping and dining options on Main Street, take a leisurely walk along the picturesque Reedy River and explore Falls Park on the Reedy.
+Art lovers can appreciate the stunning artworks at the Greenville County Museum of Art, while those seeking entertainment can catch a performance at the wonderful Peace Center.

 Explore the best of this city with a guided Segway tour.